 Green Parrot of Trinidad – Of all the parrots mentioned, this parrot had the greatest difficulty in the cold and bird fanciers were cautioned to keep it warm.
 It was a colorful parrot with a dark green body, small red head, and pinion feathers of red and blue.

 Illinois Parrot – The Illinois Parrot was a somewhat intelligent and well-known bird.
 It was a colorful golden green bird with cheeks, forehead, and throat of brilliant orange.
-It also sported a beak of light grey, an eye encircled with grey tinted skin, and an orange iris.
+It also sported a light grey beak, an eye encircled with grey tinted skin, and an orange iris.
 Females could be identified by their deep yellow foreheads, and, although not a good talker, this bird was very social.
 It was also noted to thrive in pairs and to develop a deep attachment to its mate, so much so, that if any accident happened to one of the birds, the other rarely survived long afterwards.

-King Parrot – This particular parrot was one of the largest species of parrots in the British Isles and endemic to Australia.
+King Parrot – This parrot was one of the largest species of parrots in the British Isles and endemic to Australia.
 It had green wings that were lighter towards the center and a red colored body.
 It could be easily taught to imitate the human voice or whistle, and, similar to the green parrot from Trinidad, it needed to be sheltered from the cold.

 Lory – This bird came in four varieties: Variegated or Ceram Lory, Blue Mountain or Blue-Capped Lory, Rosille or Purple Parrot, and the Shelly Lory or Shell Parrot.
 The Variegated Lory, about ten inches in length, was best known for its beautiful plumage.
 The Blue Mountain Lory was larger and finer than the Variegated Lory.
 It was also a docile and easily tamed bird that was a fluent talker and highly delicate requiring more care than most parrots.
 The Rosille Parrot had a wild nature, an unusual chirp, and was difficult to train.
 It was also about the size of a dove, came from New South Wales, and was delicate, similar to the Blue Mountain Lory.
 The Shell Lory was a new species in the 1800s and described as “exceedingly beautiful.”
 It was best kept in pairs and was noted to develop a strong attachment to its mate.